yanivkalfa/websiteassemblyline/README.md

 # websiteassemblyline

-This project is generated with version 0.12.1.
+This project is generated with yo version 0.12.1.

 ## Build & development